Skip to content

 • Shape.
 These cookies don’t spread or rise, so they’ll keep the same shape as when you first scoop them onto the baking mat.
 I like to use a cookie scoop to scoop them into firm and compact round balls.

 • Doubling.
-This recipe is super easy to cut in half or double, triple, etc.
+This coconut macaroon Easter nests recipe is super easy to cut in half or double, triple, etc.

 • Almonds.
-After dipping the macaroons in chocolate, feel free to sprinkle on some crushed almonds.
-It makes them taste like an almond joy!
+After dipping macaroons in chocolate, sprinkle on some crushed almonds.
+It makes them taste like my favorite chocolate almond joy cookies!

 • Decorations.
-These are so easy to decorate!
+Easter coconut macaroons are so fun to decorate!
 Use melted chocolate as the “glue” to stick Cadbury eggs on top for Easter.
-Or add a few sprinkles or use colored chocolate wafers to decorate depending on the holiday.
+Or add a few sprinkles or use colored chocolate wafers to drizzle on top.

 One coconut macaroon up close photo drizzled with chocolate on top.